velikhanov/TestWorkUnitedSkills/README.md

 7)Write in console "composer install".

 8)Go to the root directory and find the file .env.example.
 Edit it leaving only the word .env in the name (don't forget the dot).
 Next, open this file and set the DB_DATABASE value testworkunitedskills in the database column, and set the DB_PASSWORD value to root.
-At the top, in the APP_URL column, put //127.0.0.1:8000.
-Save.
+At the top, in the APP_URL column, put //127.0.0.1:8000, save changes.

 9)Then write in the console: "php artisan storage:link".